tatabong18/mia_atabong_practice/review_comments_by_sang.md

   better coding practice now since you use an ArrayList object rather than an array
 - Employee class is still in the wrong package (minor)

+## April 24th (Monday)

+- "sba_core_java/exercise1"
+  - packaging structure needs to be improved
+  - indentation is incorrect
+  - replaceAnElementInTheStringArrayListGiven is not implemented

+- "sba_core_java/exercise2"
+  - calculate average is not implemented
+  - sendPlayerToMinorLeague(..) implemented incorrectly
+  - transferPlayerToDifferentTeam(..) implemented incorrectly